Two Months

 Nothing scared me more than the prospect of a tonic-clonic seizure.
 It was weird, ’cause I’d had so few of them.
 And yet daily pill-taking seemed to project another.
 The drugs reinforced the notion that seizures not only were possible but likely.
 So went the script etched upon my brain.
 With each passing year, the words became more engraved.
 I absorbed them as I did nutrients — completely and unknowingly.

-With Dad’s career, our lives were steeped in Medicine, just as mine was steeped in the lowercase version.
-If there was enchantment in my youth, and there was plenty, Medicine, and medicine, only fueled the fable.
+With Dad’s career, our lives were steeped in medicine, just as mine was steeped in the other kind.
+If there was enchantment in my youth, and there was plenty, medicine, and medicine, only fueled the fable.
 As kids, we played “Doctor,” not with toys, but with Dad’s stethoscope and blood pressure cuff.
 When a friend pumped the band too tightly on my brother’s arm, they got it off in the emergency room (the real one).

 In the world of medicine, Mom and Dad understood the importance of taking it.
 They instilled that belief in me.
 Prescriptions were part of childhood, and by all accounts, childhood was idyllic.
 Much like fairy tales, pills became a bedtime ritual.
 I can’t say I cherished it.
 But the Brothers Grimm scared me more than the Phenobarb did.